 If the conditions are unsafe, the stage is not properly setup, pyrotechnic effects are not properly prepared, or the seating was no sturdy, these are all possible causes of serious injuries.
 If a person is harmed because of any kind of negligence, it may be possible to hold the responsible party financially accountable for the damages sustained.

-At Freidin Brown, P.A., our Miami personal injury lawyers work to help injury victims seek compensation from negligent parties.
+At Freidin Brown, P.A., our Florida personal injury lawyers work to help injury victims seek compensation from negligent parties.
 If you were harmed due to negligence, let us help you hold the liable party accountable.
 Call us today for a free consultation to better understand your rights and options.